FDI in Bangladesh: Ultimate 2025 Legal Guide for Investors | LegalSeba LLP

 Controlled Sectors (Prior Approval Required)

 The choice of business entity is a critical strategic decision that dictates your operational scope and liability.
-Foreign investors have three primary options, each tailored for different business objectives.
-LegalSeba LLP provides expert advice to help you select the optimal structure for your venture.
+Foreign investors have three primary options.

 Liaison Office

-Ideal for market research and establishing contacts.
-It cannot engage in commercial activities or earn revenue.
-All costs must be funded by the parent company.
+Ideal for market research.
+Cannot engage in commercial activities.
+All costs funded by parent company.

 Branch Office

-Can conduct business and generate income within the specific scope approved by BIDA.
-The foreign parent company retains full liability.
+Can conduct business within a scope approved by BIDA.
+Parent company retains full liability.

-The most flexible and secure option.
-It is a separate legal entity with limited liability, offering full operational freedom and 100% foreign ownership in most sectors.
+Most flexible and secure option.
+A separate legal entity with limited liability and full operational freedom.

 1